Federated Causal Representation Learning in State-Space Systems for Decentralized Counterfactual Reasoning

 \section{Limitations}

-Our framework assumes linear time-invariant state-space models, which may not capture real-world scenarios such as nonlinear or time-varying dynamics.
-It relies on accurate proprietary local models and known local matrices, which may be unrealistic in practice.
-While communication is more efficient than raw data sharing, federated training still introduces overhead.
-Moreover, clients can only infer aggregated input effects (in expectation), lacking the granularity of server-side reasoning.
-Convergence guarantees only hold up to a bias in reconstruction.
+We assume LTI models, which may not capture real-world scenarios such as nonlinear or time-varying dynamics.
+Similarly, reliance on accurate proprietary client models and known local matrices may be unrealistic in practice.
+Clients can only infer the aggregated effects of counterfactual input.
+Convergence results only hold up to a bias in reconstruction.